Table of contents

 Small business owners are by nature, multiskilled.

-At the start of their business operations, they may be in charge of the whole shebang, from invoicing and accounting, to marketing, operations, sales, and production.
+At the start of their business operations, they may be in charge of the whole shebang, from invoicing and accounting to marketing, operations, sales, and production.

-But there is a necessary time to allow others into the business and to allow them to do the job in their way.
+But there is a necessary time to allow others into the business and to allow them to do the job in their own way.

-Part Of WorkTheir way may not be the same way you would do it, but as Apple founder Steve Jobs said: “What’s important is that you have faith in people, that they’re basically good and smart — and if you give them tools, they’ll do wonderful things with them”.
+Their way may not be the same way you would do it, but as Apple founder Steve Jobs said: “What’s important is that you have faith in people, that they’re basically good and smart — and if you give them tools, they’ll do wonderful things with them”.

 By allowing others to take the load and share their knowledge, the outcome can be greater than the sum of its parts.